ThomasArts/aetmodel/ThreatModel.md

-		(5.4.3) Denial of Service against Predefined Peer Nodes (5.5) Exploiting software vulnerabilities to degrade or deny service (5.5.1) Improper Check for Unusual or Exceptional Condition (5.6) Exploiting protocol vulnerabilities to degrade or deny service		(5.6.1) Refusing to cooperate after having opened the channel;
+		(5.4.3) Denial of Service against Predefined Peer Nodes (5.5) Exploiting software vulnerabilities to degrade or deny service (5.5.1) Improper Check for Unusual or Exceptional Condition (5.6) Exploiting epoch protocol vulnerabilities to degrade or deny service		(5.6.1) Refusing to cooperate after having opened the channel;
 		(5.6.2) Refusing to sign a multi-party transaction;
+		(5.6.3) Open channels up to the full capacity of the node;